zhihanyang2022/zhihanyang2022.github.io/_posts/sutton_barto/2020-07-21-policy-iteration-in-practice.md

 In many problems, our goal is to learn the optimal **deterministic** policy.
 This is because deterministic policies perform optimally **all the time** and thus obtain the highest reward.

-Policy iteration is an algorithmic that allows us to find the optimal policy and the optimal value function, but it has certain requirements.
-Here’s a quote on this from section 4.1 of Sutton & Barto 2018:
+Policy iteration is an algorithm that allows us to find the optimal policy and the optimal value function in the limit.
+It consists of two sub-algorithms: policy evaluation and policy improvement.
+Certain requirements need to be met for policy evaluation to work.
+Here’s a relevant quote from section 4.1 of Sutton & Barto 2018:

 > The existence and uniqueness of $$v_{\pi}$$ are guaranteed as long as either $$\gamma < 1$$ or eventual termination is guaranteed from all states under the policy $$\pi$$.

-To really understand this quote, let’s consider an **example**.
+To understand this quote, let’s consider an **example**.

 For simplicity, suppose there are only two states in a gridworld: one start state and one terminal state.
 The start state is on the left of the terminal state.
 Legal actions in non-terminal states (in this case, the start state only) are up, right, down and left and each action costs a reward of -1.
 After the agent arrives at the terminal state, the episode terminates and no further rewards are incurred.
 If the agent takes an action that makes itself outside of the gridworld, it is moved back to its last grid cell and receives a reward of -1.